 Established in 1947, Suburban one is 5 years older than Takagi.
 It started in Dayton, Tennessee, and is now a leading brand in manufacturing and supplying RV and water heating, and cooking appliances.
 One of its famous products is the Suburban Electric Ignition RV Water Heater.

 This company is known for distributing the gasFlex flexible gas piping system.
 Its Excel tankless gas water heater lines are definitely worth checking out.
-This brand was established in 2004 and based in Miami, Florida.
+This brand was established in 2004 and is based in Miami, Florida.

 The Girard Group